A message from the director

 Founding Director, School of Civic and Economic Thought and Leadership

 I’m delighted that your interest in civic affairs, service, leadership, and great ideas has led you to explore the School of Civic and Economic Thought and Leadership at ASU.
-As the founding director, I look forward to working with colleagues and students to build this innovative program.
+I hope you will explore our website and other materials to learn how this this innovative program is serving ASU, Arizona, and the nation by reinvigorating the nexus of liberal arts education and American civic education.

-This range of program elements within one school is distinctive.
-The core spirit of these endeavors is the nexus of great intellectual works with leadership and statesmanship for 21st century America and a globalized world.
-To that end, this school supports existing study of the humanities and social sciences at ASU and nationally.
-We also vindicate the higher and broader relevance of such study for inspiring students to dedicate themselves to service in the private and public sectors, both in America and abroad.
+This range of elements in one school is distinctive.
+American higher education and our civic culture could use a dose of this nexus of great intellectual works with preparation for leadership and statesmanship in 21st century America and a globalized world.
+We are vindicating the higher and broader relevance of such study for inspiring students to dedicate themselves to service in the private and public sectors, both in America and abroad; and to appreciate civic discourse and civil disagreement.
+While once unique, we are no longer: SCETL has become the model for new institutes on American civics, directly funded by state government, in Florida, Tennessee, and Texas universities.

-Moving ahead, we will develop a strong relationship with the Barrett Honors College at ASU, since this blend of intellectual and practical experiences will benefit students looking to excel in their professions, civil society, and public affairs; further, this program will provide an exceptional foundation for prestigious national and international graduate fellowships.
+We have attracted students from ASU’s Barrett Honors College, because this blend of intellectual and practical experiences benefits students looking to excel in their professions, civil society, and public affairs; further, the SCETL program provides an exceptional foundation for prestigious national and international graduate fellowships.